golang/vscode-go/docs/features.md

 Format code and organize imports, either manually or on save.

-The [troubleshooting guide](troubleshooting.md#formatting) gives more details and explains how to [disable formatting](troubleshooting.md#disable-formatting) entirely.

 #### Add import

 Manually add a new import to your file through the [`Go: Add Import`](commands.md#go-add-import) command.
 Available packages are offered from your `GOPATH` and module cache.